Digital-Architects-Avans/rmc-api-2/README.md

 ## Usage

+### KMongoDB cloud database access:
+This API establishes a connection with a KMongoDB Atlast database running in the cloud.
+For utilizing the MongoDB Atlas database associated with the this API, you must have network access to the project.
+Teachers seeking access privileges can contact any of the project group students.

-Below is an example of a usecase that employs some of the endpoints provided by this web API:
+Below are some examples of usecases that employ some of the endpoints provided by this web API:

 1. **Endpoint 1**
    - Description: This endpoint registers a new account for a user.